openforis/sepal-doc/docs/source/team/contribute.rst

             <A caption>

--   the :code:`image` directive is easier to manipulate but have less functionalities
+-   The :code:`image` directive is easier to manipulate, but has fewer functionalities.

     .. code-block:: rst